Delboy/DryDrops/TESTING.md

 - Modals on the products page were malfunctioning and rendering behind products.
 I figured out that it was the change of opacity when products were hovered over that was causing the issue.
 I was unsure about having a change in opacity in the first place so I decided to remove it and it fixed the issue.

-- Top products were showing lowest rated first.
+- Top products were showing the lowest rated items first.
 I noticed this only happened when using Heroku, which was running Postgres, as the problem didn't exist when using a local server that was using SQlite.
 It turns out that Heroku was putting items with no rating ahead of results.
 So inside the view I changed the sort filter to exclude any with a rating of 'None'.

-- Free delivery on new user's first order was displaying the delivery charge as 0 but was charging delivery.
+- Free delivery on a new user's first order was displaying the delivery charge as 0 but was charging delivery.
 I realised I had written logic to work out delivery costs in the bag but not for the order model.
 I added a 'first_order' boolean field to the order model.
-This defaulted to false but updated to true if user had no previous orders.
+This defaulted to false but updated to true if the user had no previous orders.
 I could then use that field to help work out the correct delivery charge.

-- Clicking the subscribe button or social media links inside the footer on medium screens or below, caused the page to scroll to the top.
+- Clicking the subscribe button or social media links inside the footer on medium screens or below, causes the page to scroll to the top.
 This was because the box containing the arrow that is used to scroll users back to the top of the page, spanned the entire width of the screen.
 The subscribe button, and social media links lined up with the arrow box, meaning that wherever you pressed inside the box you were actually triggering the arrow.
 I reduced the width of the arrow box which solved the problem.

 - When the scroll up arrow is clicked on the home page, nothing happens.
-I originally had the arrow box html and script on every page that I thought would needed it.
+I originally had the arrow box html and script on every page that I thought would need it.
 In the end I decided that it would actually be useful on every page so I wrote the code needed onto the base template and deleted all the code elsewhere.
 However in doing so, I forgot to delete the box and the script from the index page.
 Once I had removed that it worked fine.

-- When trying to add products to the bag, or adjust the products quantity, if putting a blank input instead of number you receive an error message - 'ValueError at /bag/add/1/, invalid literal for int() with base 10:'.
-I added ‘or 1’ to the bags view when requesting the input value.
+- When trying to add products to the bag, or adjust the product's quantity, if putting a blank input instead of number you receive an error message - 'ValueError at /bag/add/1/, invalid literal for int() with base 10:'.
+I added ‘or 1’ to the bag's view when requesting the input value.
 This meant if the input was blank it would default to 1, thus solving the issue.

 - Webhooks were resulting in a 500 error, sometimes stating ERROR: Product matching query does not exist.
 This had me baffled for hours.
 I'm still not sure where the problem lied.
 Deleting all the webhooks secret codes and re-rolling them on stripes website, then saving the new codes fixed the issue.
-So it must of been something their side.
+So it must have been something on their side.